A tell-all book by a (former?) UNAIDS epidemiologist.

 Not quite Götterdämmerung, but definitely an operatic end to the tetrology.
 And is it just a coincidence that the sinister ancient superweapon is called Odin?

 This series is an odd mixture.
 There's some broad humor, and parts of the world don't really hang together unless you think of them as jokes, unless you step outside the story and see the author winking at you.
 Then there's just the sheer joy of invention.
 Cities on wheels, eating each other!
 Robot zombie assassins!
 Robot zombie birds!
 Dirigible air fleets!
 Boy pirates with submarines!
-But you're never far from being reminded about much darker things, like the slaves in the cities' engine rooms, or the betrayals that shape the main characters' lives, or, in the distant past, the Sixty Minutes War that destroyed the American Empire and Greater China and the rest of ancient civilization.
+But you're never far from being reminded about much darker things, like the slaves in the cities' engine rooms, or the betrayals that shape the main characters' lives, or the ruined world that the cities roam through, or, in the distant past, the Sixty Minutes War that destroyed the American Empire and Greater China and the rest of ancient civilization.

 Nobody told the characters that the world they live in is a joke.
 In the very first book we meet someone who had an absolutely horrible experience as a child and was left badly scarred in both the literal and figurative sense.
 That character is twenty years older in this book—still unhappy, despite a seemingly stable life, still scarred, still someone that most other people recoil from, largely for good reasons.
 Not everyone gets a happy ending.